koculu/ZoneTree/docs/durability/backups.md

 # Backups

-ZoneTree supports live backup for ordinary `IZoneTree<TKey, TValue>` instances and offline full backup for any deployment.
+ZoneTree supports live backup for built-in non-transactional ZoneTree instances and offline full backup for any deployment.

 Live backup is the preferred shape for long-running applications.
 It creates complete backup generations while the tree remains open for reads and writes.